apache/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/s3guard.md

 Similarly, when S3Guard metadata is pruned, S3Guard will no longer be able to detect an inconsistent read.
-S3Guard metadata should be retained for at least as long as the perceived read-after-overwrite eventual consistency window.
+S3Guard metadata should be retained for at least as long as the perceived possible read-after-overwrite temporary inconsistency window.
 That window is expected to be short, but there are no guarantees so it is at the administrator's discretion to weigh the risk.

 ### Known Limitations